 The prevalence of duodenal ulcers is four times that of gastric ulcers.
 Damage from Helicobacter pylori infection, nonsteroidal anti-inflammatory drugs usage, gastric acid and pepsin can lead to peptic ulcer disease.
 The lining of the stomach and duodenum normally protect themselves from damage with mucus, intestinal blood flow and bicarbonate.
 However, if these are lacking the damaging substance like gastric acid (composed of hydrochloric acid, potassium chloride and sodium chloride) will lead to breaks in the stomach and duodenum wall.

-Patients presenting with peptic ulcer disease will most usually present with abdominal pain, this mainly will be in the epigastric region (the upper abdominal region) without any radiation.
+Patients presenting with peptic ulcer disease will most usually present with abdominal pain.
+This mainly will be in the epigastric region (the upper abdominal region) without any radiation.
 The pain is usually described as dull ache or burning sensation.
 Other symptoms that patients will complain about are nausea, loss of appetite, diarrhoea, and weight loss.
 In addition, they may experience vomiting, and this sometimes may be haematemesis.
 Those with long-term dyspepsia, symptoms such as heartburn, belching, fullness, and a history of gastro-oesophageal reflux disease can be vulnerable to peptic ulcer disease.
 There are no particular signs on physical examination however epigastric tenderness can be elicited on abdominal palpation.
-ALARM Symptoms include: